daniestevez/gr-satellites/docs/source/command_line.rst

 Files in KISS format can be read with ``gr_satellites`` as indicated above or with other software tools.

+Telemetry output
+""""""""""""""""

+For satellites supporting telemetry parsing, ``gr_satellites`` will default to printing the decoded telemetry values to the standard output.
+It is possible to write these messages to a file instead by using the ``--telemetry_output`` parameter followed by the path of the output file.

 Dump internal signals
 """""""""""""""""""""